RealBC/Symfony3_PaypalREST_DoctrineStorage/README.md

 # Symfony3_PaypalREST_DoctrineStorage

 Test PaypalREST Payum with symfony 3

-This project is just for testing PaypalRest payment with Symfony 3&...4(probably not tested) There is several 'dump()' to show you what's appening when you are executing the process or cancel the payment.
+This project is just for testing PaypalRest Symfony 3 and PayumBundle

+There is several 'dump()' to show you what's appening when you are executing the process or cancel the payment.

 see 'services'